btsmith29/AMLS_II_assignment23_24/README.md

 As noted above, the easiest way to run the code is to open `interactive_runner.ipynb` on Colab and run all the cells.

+An alternative would be to run the `/workings/assignment-workings.ipynb` on either Colab or Kaggle.